dotnet/docs-maui/docs/ios/entitlements.md

 ---

+When automatic provisioning is enabled, a subset of entitlements will also be added to the provisioning profile for your app.
+For more information, see [Add capabilities with Visual Studio](~/ios/capabilities.md#add-capabilities-with-visual-studio).

 ## Key reference

-Entitlement keys can be added via the Source panel of the Entitlements.plist editor.
-The required keys will normally be added when using the Entitlements.plist editor but are listed below for reference.
+The entitlement key/value pairs are listed below for reference.
+In Visual Studio they can be added by editing the *Entitlements.plist* file as an XML file.
+In Visual Studio for Mac they can be added via the **Source** view of the entitlements editor.

 ### Access WiFi information